Enrollment

 Research Committee

 Students pursuing graduate programs requiring a thesis, specialist project or dissertation are mentored by a research committee of three to four members including a chair.
 A member of WKU’s graduate faculty must serve as the chair.
 An individual who is not a member of WKU’s graduate faculty may serve on a committee.
-Students may assist in the formation of the committee, but final approval of the composition of the thesis, specialist project, or dissertation committee lies with the Associate Provost for Research and Graduate Education.
+Students may assist in the formation of the committee, but final approval of the composition of the thesis, specialist project, or dissertation committee lies with the Executive Director of Graduate Studies.

 Maintaining Matriculation